rndexe/nowtransmitting/src/covids/stephan-lewandowsky.md

 ---
-title: F_Conspiracies and Trust in a Pandemic
+title: Conspiracies and Trust in a Pandemic
 desc: The pandemic has revealed weaknesses in our society, but it has also opened avenues for radical change; for conversations about how science can save humanity, how populism functions in a democracy, and how we should govern